Welcome to Grosvenor Road Surgery

 We are currently reviewing all our patients taking Pregabalin for pain.
 If you are taking Pregabalin you will receive a letter inviting you in for review.
 Please see the Pregabalin section for more details.

-Do you find it difficult to get through on the phone for an appointment or repeat prescription?
+Do you find it difficult to get through on the phone for a repeat prescription?

 Why not register for Patient Services.
-This will allow you to book an appointment and order repeat prescriptions from the comfort of your own home or on the go!
+This will allow you to order repeat prescriptions from the comfort of your own home or on the go!
 Simply follow the link.....Online Services

 Practice Based Physiotherapist